21Rachit/Women-Safety-Web-Automation-/README.md

 # Women-Safety-Web-Automation
+(Important Note- The above file runs only on the Uipath Software which is a third party automation tool)
 Scenario:

 Suppose a  lady is going back home late at night after completing her office routine.
 And suddenly a stranger starts following her